ryanrudolfoba/SteamDeck-EFI-script/README.md

 This repository containts the instructions and scripts that will mostly benefit Steam Deck users who have setup a dual boot - SteamOS and Windows but does not want to use a graphical boot manager like [Clover](https://github.com/ryanrudolfoba/SteamDeck-Clover-dualboot) or [rEFInd.](https://github.com/ryanrudolfoba/SteamDeck-rEFInd-dualboot)

-Once the script is active, the default behavior is that it will always boot to SteamOS.
+Once the script is active on both SteamOS and Windows, the default behavior is that it will always boot to SteamOS.

 If user wants to use Windows - power off the Steam Deck and while powered off, press VOLDOWN + POWER then select Windows.

+If the user did not activate the script on the Windows side, then the default behavior will be different - it will boot the last OS that was used.

 The script is also smart enough so that when a BIOS / SteamOS update breaks the EFI entries, just manually boot via steamcl.efi and it will automatically re-create the SteamOS EFI entries.